 Friends believed that a faithful life requires engagement with the world.
-Engagement that is our best understanding of what God is asking us in the real concrete moments of our lives.
+Engagement in a way that is our best understanding of what God is asking us in the real concrete moments of our lives.
 Our engagement is not driven by political calculation, by preservation of privilege or even self-preservation.
-We seek to align our outward love and care for this world with our inward relationship with our personal and our corporate experience with the Divine.
-Many words have been used to describe this focus of our inward relationship; the Holy Comforter, Inner Light, Living Christ, Teacher and Friend, Beloved, Inward Guide - and many more, description changing with time, culture and experience.
+We seek to align our outward love and care for this world with our inward relationship with both our personal and corporate experience with the Divine.
+Many words have been used to describe this focus of our inward relationship; the Holy Comforter, Inner Light, Living Christ, Teacher and Friend, Beloved, Inward Guide - and many more, descriptions change with time, culture and experience. - Plymouth Monthly Meeting

 From this deep soul felt tenderness for the suffering of our world (its people and its natural elements) emerges a specific and special responsibility that friends have called a Concern.
 “A quickening sense of the need to do something about a situation or issue in response to what is felt to be a direct intimation of God’s will. “ PYM Faith and Practice.

 With time, prayerful attention to a Concern condenses into a specific Leading.
 A sense of being called by God to undertake a specific course of action.
 (PYM Faith and Practice).

 The Quaker sense of concern particularizes the response to the World's needs.
 A person is led to address a specific Concern with a specific action or perhaps a few actions.
 The Divine “Loving Presence does not burden us with all things, but considerately puts upon each of us just a few central tasks, as emphatic responsibilities.
 For each of us these special undertakings are our share in the joyous burdens of love.
 (Thomas Kelly – Testament of Devotion).

 Within our Faith Community we support each member’s leadings, or participate jointly in them.

 We strive to be faithful to what is set before us personally.